 There is a constant need for expertise within infrastructure development.
-It can the driving force between a fledgeling idea and successful implementation.
+It can the driving force between a fledgling idea and successful implementation.

-Is there an advantage to in-house expertise, or is utilising a consultancy firm the surest way forwards?
+Is there an advantage to in-house expertise, or is utilizing a consultancy firm the surest way forwards?

 “There was no major consultant or major contractor involved,” said Matthew Philpot, director of the Water Management Alliance, speaking to New Civil Engineer on their £2.1m water storage project, “our own staff delivered it.”

-Philpot acknowledges that this project can act as a catalyst for training and developing staff’s capabilities, allowing for an increased future scope for future projects: “The WMA really tries to keep those skills in-house so that we can deliver projects if we need to.”
+Philpot acknowledges that this project can act as a catalyst for training and developing staff’s capabilities, allowing for an increased future scope for future projects: “The WMA really tries to keep those skills In house vs Consultancy so that we can deliver projects if we need to.”

 But in order to operate in this way, there has to be a vast amount of knowledge and skills on hand, requiring a diverse, talented workforce and the capability to coordinate them efficiently.

-This is where the field of consultancy shines – offering a client organisation a wealth of expertise and management process that could otherwise be vacant.
+This is where the field of consultancy shines – offering a client organization a wealth of expertise and management processes that could otherwise be vacant.
 In the UK, the consulting industry is worth around £10 billion, contributing to the UK economy across a vast array of sectors.

 This allows for projects of a vast scope to be executed as effectively as possible, using the knowledge and experience of some of the world’s leading consultants.